-The antibiotics market was valued at USD 39.8 million in 2015 and is expected to witness a CAGR of 4.0% over the forecast period.
+The antibiotics market was valued at USD 39.8 billion in 2015 and is expected to witness a CAGR of 4.0% over the forecast period.
 Increasing efforts are being witnessed toward the development of advanced products.
 According to the data published by the Pew Charitable Trust, in March 2016, about 37 promising molecules were being investigated within the U.S. market.
 Majority of these, are in phase II clinical trials and are anticipated to hit the market between 2018 - 2020.
 Furthermore, supportive government legislations, such as the Generating Antibiotics Incentives Now (GAIN) Act are expected to expedite the approval process.
 GAIN Act has provisions which facilitate development of therapy against antibiotic resistant pathogens.

 The primary factor for any product or market to flourish is its demand.
 This demand is anticipated to increase due to the predicted rise in the incidence of infectious diseases across the globe over the forecast period, emerging infectious diseases, and the current gap in supply and demand of antibiotics.